Development of this quiz is in progress.

 What should a project manager do if competing requirements were identified?

-A | Negotiate with stakeholders. |
+A | Escalate to sponsor. |

 B | Accept and execute. |